Access and test APIs in beta.

-Custom behavioral events are account-defined events that store event details in event properties.
-There are three types of custom behavioral events that you can create in HubSpot:
+Custom events are account-defined events that store event details in event properties.
+There are three types of custom events that you can create in HubSpot:

-- Clicked element and visited URL events are custom events that the tracking code automatically populates with data.
-You can further customize these events by updating your tracking code with the trackCustomBehavioralEvent function.
+• Clicked element and visited URL events are custom events that the tracking code automatically populates with data.
+You can further customize these events by updating your tracking code with the trackCustomEvent function.

-- Manually tracked behavioral events are custom events that are unique to your business that are not captured automatically by HubSpot or by an integration.
+• Manually tracked events are custom events that are unique to your business that are not captured automatically by HubSpot or by an integration.
 You can manually send data to these events through this API.

-To set up your event, first create the event in HubSpot.
+To send event completion data to HubSpot, you first need to define the event itself, including its metadata, CRM object associations, and properties.
+You can define events using the custom event definition API, or if you have a Marketing Hub Enterprise subscription you can create the event in HubSpot.
 When creating the event, HubSpot will include a set of default event properties that you can use to store event data.
 You can also create additional properties for the event.
 These properties can be created or edited at any time.

 Once you’ve set up your event, you can send data to it through the API.